Welcome To Garden Moxie

 I love gardening and I trained as a Master Gardener at Michigan State University, completed garden design courses, and now spend every free moment in the garden.

 My humble beginnings are proof that you can build a beautiful home garden too.
-Let’s grow and learn together.
+Welcome to Garden Moxie.